De Sprong VZW: Community Engagement and Digital Behavior Change

 What is not claimed:

-What does show up is something else: behavior change gets a system.
+What does emerge is something different: behavior change becomes structured and supported by a system.

-- Make impact more visible to partners and funders
+• Make impact more transparent to partners and funders

-This is where human performance comes in, not as KPI language, but as:structural strengthening of energy, engagement and resilience in communities.
+This is where human performance comes into play, not as KPI-driven language, but as the structural strengthening of energy, engagement and resilience within communities.